cautiouskurns/ColorMemory2/Assets/Docs/0_Prompts/2_1 - High-Level Milestone Framework Generation Prompt.md

 - Emphasize clear milestone definitions over complex planning
 - Focus on what players can experience at each phase
 - Identify only critical path dependencies, not exhaustive lists
+- Ensure thta you number the Epics accordng to their phase and number order

 Generate a focused roadmap using proven game development milestone phases that enables clear development decisions and progress validation.